longhorn/longhorn/README.md

 ## Setup a TESTING ONLY NFS server for storing backups

-Longhorn supports backing up mechanism to export the user data out of Longhorn system.
+Longhorn supports backing up mechanisms to export the user data out of the Longhorn system.
 Currently Longhorn supports backing up to a NFS server.
 In order to use this feature, you need to have a NFS server running and accessible in the Kubernetes cluster.
-Here we provides a simple way help to setup a testing NFS server.
+Here we provide a simple way to setup a testing NFS server.

 WARNING: This NFS server won't save any data after you delete it.
 It's for TESTING ONLY.